pagezero-dev/pagezero/README.md

 1. `npm run setup`
 1. `npm run dev`

-You should be able to access http://localhost:3000/ development page now.
+You should be able to access the http://localhost:3000/ development page now.

 If you wish to start a new GitHub repository based on PageZero: